Updated May 2022

 - Insomnia (sleeplessness)

-Immunity may be suboptimal after suffering from COVID and even more so if medicated with steroids, immunosuppressant drugs, and antibiotics, if hospitalized for COVID, or if having diabetes or immunosuppressive comorbidities.
-It is important to be aware and watch out for symptoms of other infections especially Mucormycosis and report any new or suspicious symptoms immediately.
+Immunity may be suboptimal after suffering from COVID and even more so if medicated with steroids, immunosuppressant drugs and antibiotics, if hospitalized for COVID, or if having diabetes or immunosuppressive comorbidities.
+It is important to be aware and watch out for symptoms of other infections especially Mucormycosis that was seen with the delta variant in the 2nd wave, and report any new or suspicious symptoms immediately.

 Rarely post-COVID stroke, heart problems, venous thrombosis, and effects on other body organs have been seen.
 There is still more research underway on this.
 Alarm or red flag symptoms which require immediate medical attention are those which are sudden and not witnessed before: